ensojs/core/README.md

 1. Fork the repository
 2. Create a branch with the relevant converntional changelog prefix. eg `feat/your-branch`, `fix/your-branch` etc. Check which [prefixes are enabled](./package.json).

-## Philosophy

-Enso seeks to create a balanced respectful community informed by classical Software Architecture and Programming principles. eg. `Gang of Four` patterns such as Repositories, Factories and et. al in addition to modern `"enterprise"` approaches such as Domain Driven Design.

-- We also [openly acknowledge and give credit](CREDITS.md) to the developers work we leverage
-- Also please feel free to checkout the package [imprint])(<https://ensojs.netlify.com/installation/packages.html>)